What I Think Intelligence Is

 Where I actually learned English: talking to these guys.

-The gym too.
-Never took a class.
-Never hired a trainer.
-Just showed up, watched, tried things, adjusted.
+But I kept showing up.
+Watched.
+Tried.
+Adjusted.
 Within a couple of years I hit the 1000-pound club, a total that most lifters chase for years.
-Ask me to explain proper deadlift form and I'll stare at you.
+Ask me to explain proper form and I'll stare at you.
 But put a barbell in front of me and my body knows exactly what to do.

 Law.
 Language.
 Lifting.
 I hadn't noticed it before, but the same invisible thing had been running underneath all of them.
 Learning without being taught.
 Knowing without being able to explain.
 I knew something was there.
 I just didn't have the words for it yet.